Electroweak Phase Transition in the $Z_3$-invariant NMSSM: Implications of LHC and Dark matter searches and prospects of detecting the gravitational waves: Introduction

 It is well known that popular SUSY extensions of the SM, viz., the Minimal SUSY SM (MSSM) and its next-to-minimal incarnation (NMSSM), a priori, provide the right setup ~\cite{Espinosa:1993yi, Pietroni:1992in} for EWBG.
 In the presence of an extended Higgs sector in these scenarios and other scalar degrees of freedom (in particular, the top squarks) in their spectra, an effective Higgs potential of the right kind for an FOPT to occur can be found.
 Furthermore, some new Lagrangian parameters could now be the sources of additional $\cancel{CP}$ that triggers $\slashed{B}$ thus facilitating the generation of BAU.
 However, since the MSSM parameter space favoring a strong first-order electroweak phase transition (SFOEWPT) has now got highly disfavored (as it requires rather light top squarks~\cite{Liebler:2015ddv} which are constrained by the LHC searches), the NMSSM (and its variants) has stolen the limelight.

 EWPT in the NMSSM is rather appealing because of the presence of a gauge singlet scalar field which helps generate a barrier between the symmetric and the broken electroweak phases of the Higgs potential that is required for an FOPT.
 Unlike in the MSSM, such a barrier may now arise even at the tree level and at zero-temperature thanks to the presence of cubic terms in the Higgs potential.
 Thus, the dimensionful couplings in these cubic terms in the soft Lagrangian involving the singlet scalar field and the doublet Higgs fields could play important roles in altering the barrier in favor of an SFOEWPT~\cite{Pietroni:1992in}.
+In addition, thermal effects including the so-called daisy contributions can also play an important role in the process~\cite{Menon:2004wv}.

 Naturally, there has been a continued activity over the past decades exploring myriad aspects and possibilities of EWPT in the NMSSM.
 In particular, some of these shed light on how SFOEWPT, the experimental constraints on the dark matter (DM) observables and the spectrum of the singlet- and/or doublet-like scalars are connected across the NMSSM parameter space~\cite{Carena:2011jy, Kozaczuk:2013fga, Huang:2014ifa}, its region over which simultaneous compatibility of SFOEWPT and the Galactic Centre Excess (GCE) can be found~\cite{Bi:2015qva} while some others present analyses of EWBG in the presence of SFOEWPT~\cite{Kozaczuk:2014kva, Bian:2017wfv, Huber:2006wf, Balazs:2013cia, Cheung:2012pg, Huang:2014ifa}.